malferov/IaC/readme.md

 under construction

 The project shows how to deploy sample application to a cloud provider.
-The sample application is a restful api web service written in `Flask`.
+The sample application is a restful api web service written in `golang`.
 Having machine images tool like `Packer` in your deployment pipeline gives you even more flexibility.
 It gives you an option to run your application almost everywhere: starting from on-premises enterprise solutions end up with cloud-based.
 The main tool is `Terraform` taking over control of `AWS` cloud provider infrastructure.